Vermont Small Business Loan Program

 - Loan term of between five and seven years for machinery and equipment;

 - Loan term of up to ten years (generally with a 15-year amortization) for real estate;

 - Maximum term for working capital loan is three years.

 - 1.25% commitment fee;

 - Document recording/discharge fees;

 - Loans may be approved internally by VEDA Staff;

 - Applicants are advised to discuss their proposed project with VEDA staff prior to submitting the application; and

-- Vermont Small Business Loan Program applications may be downloaded or obtained from VEDA’s office.
+- Applications may be downloaded or obtained from the VEDA office.